elad-bar/playarr/docs/features/processing-manager-registry.md

 ### Current State

-- Processing managers are created dynamically in `BaseJob._createHandlers()` for each job execution
+- Processing managers are created dynamically in `BaseJobWithSaveCoordinator._createHandlers()` for each job execution
+- A class registry (`PROCESSING_MANAGER_REGISTRY`) exists in `BaseJobWithSaveCoordinator.js` that maps provider types to processing manager classes, but this is **not** an instance registry - it's only used to select which class to instantiate
 - Each processing manager instance stores:
   - `providerData` - Provider configuration (read-only during execution)
   - `_titlesCache` - Execution-scoped cache loaded at start